 Why did you decide to study at London Met?

-Do you think studying in London is helpful for your studies?
+Do you think studying in London was helpful for your studies?

 In my first year, definitely.
-My second year has started in the pandemic so the access to museums and theatres and such is obviously restricted, which is a shame because it is definitely helpful being in London.
+My second year started in the pandemic so the access to museums and theatres and such was obviously restricted, which was a shame because it is definitely helpful being in London.
 You’re surrounded by the arts and you’re never far from somewhere that can inspire you or increase your knowledge and interest in the arts.

 Did you feel supported by the lecturers on your course?

-The lengths they have gone to during the pandemic to give us as much information as possible and deliver their lessons as best as they can in these strange times has been incredible.
+The lengths they went to during the pandemic to give us as much information as possible and deliver their lessons as best as they could in these strange times was incredible.
 On a personal level, the lecturers have constantly pushed me to take more risks with my writing, to experiment and have fun with language and structure.